akshayashokbhor/Object-detection-by-training-custom-dataset/README.md

 The sequence is same but change is,we does not train that script on local machine as my laptop is not installed with GPU till ,instead i modify that script according to google colab and run in colab with GPU..

 The sequence is:
-1.Initially i gather pictures from the video send by the company...i took various images and store them to specific folder 2.After that to generate train data, i used  labellmg tool to annotate data and name the label 'plate'..
+1.Initially i gather pictures from the video send by the company...i took various images and store them to specific folder<br>
+2.After that to generate train data, i used  labellmg tool to annotate data and name the label 'plate'..
 3.Then i split data into train and test...as 80 -20%
 4.after that i ran xml_to_csv.py file where i get an csv file with an coordinated of bounding rectangle as features with class label